-The main reason is that pricing here is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible savings, courtesy of the favourable exchange rate when you're paying in US Dollars, Pounds and Euros.
+The main reason is that pricing in South Africa is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible saving, courtesy of the favourable exchange rate when you're paying in US Dollars, Pounds and Euros.

 Have you been on safari to South Africa recently?
 How did the prices shape up?
 Please tell us about it in the comments below.

 You may also want to look at

 Is it possible to travel in 2021?
 Is it safe to book a trip now for later this year, or next year?
 Should I wait until the pandemic is completely over before making my plans, or should I book now?
 We get these questions often.
 Let’s answer them.

 Is it safe out there?
 Should I travel this year or postpone my plans?
 What is happening in South Africa?
 Is it safe to travel right now?
 We've been getting these questions often during the pandemic.
 Let's unpack the risks and realities.

 Winter is generally one of the best times to go on safari in Kruger.
 And this year was no exception!
 The days were sunny and warm, the dry bush made it easy to spot game and the wildlife was prolific.
 Big Five, wild dog, cheetah and lion cub sightings were just some of the highlights from our June 2021 Kruger safaris.